Welcome to Year 4 at The Discovery School!

 Computing: We will learn all about manipulating sounds and images using iMovie for this unit, followed by exploring Scratch using an increasing number of variables.
 We will also be designing, writing and debugging algorithms, using an increasing number of variables and sequence these to enable effective program functions.

-P.E: The children will develop their skills and knowledge of invasion games, tag-rugby and gymnastics in our P.E units this term.
+P.E: The children will develop their skills and knowledge of invasion games, tag-rugby, football and gymnastics in our P.E units this term.

 Music: How does music connect us with the past?
 How does music make the world a better place?

 Geography: Studying counties in England and places in Europe, locating the northern and southern hemisphere, including studying human and physical features will form much of our work in this unit.
 We will aim to answer the question: What are key aspects of human and physical features in the world?

 Music (ukulele): Singing, listening and performing will form the key elements of our music lessons across these terms.